EdmondDantes21/mnist_ea/README.md

 2. **Fixed-size Neural Network**: Next, we use an evolutionary algorithm to evolve the weights and biases of a fixed-size neural network.
 3. **NEAT Algorithm**: Finally, we employ the NEAT (NeuroEvolution of Augmenting Topologies) algorithm, which dynamically evolves both the architecture (shape) and the weights of the neural network.

+> **Important Note:**
+> If you want to understand how the code works, check the Jupyter notebooks version, not the Python version.

 ### Requirements
 ```
 pip install neat-python